 The end of fever and the time after

-When does the febrile illness end?
+When does a febrile illness end?

-When is the child healthy again?
+When is a child healthy again?

 When can the child go back into the community?